chauvinSimon/IV19/README.md

 This section is structured as followed:

-- Difference Learning vs Planning
+- Difference learning vs planning.
-- Pure RL for decision making in AD is hard
+- Pure RL for decision making in AD is hard.
-- Using RL for parameter tuning
+- Using RL for parameter tuning.
-- Combining Learning and Planning
+- Combining learning and planning.

 Interesting facts